 Medium-chain fatty acids also improve the absorption of many other nutrients.
 The absorption of minerals (particularly calcium and magnesium), B vitamins, fat-soluble vitamins (A, D, E, K, and beta-carotene) and also amino acids have been found to increase when infants are fed a diet containing coconut oil.

 Energy and Weight Management

 The fact that the fatty acids in coconut oil are used as fuel to generate energy, rather than being put into storage like other fats, provides many health benefits.
-The most obvious is a boost in energy.
-The energy boost is not like the kick you get from caffeine, it’s more subtle but longer lasting.
+The most obvious is the boost in energy.
+The energy boost is not like the kick you get from caffeine, it’s more subtle but longer-lasting.
 It is most noticeable as an increase in endurance.3 This effect is accumulative, that is, energy level increases with daily use.
-Some studies have shown when athletes are given MCFAs during training their performance and endurance improves.4 For this reason, coconut oil or MCT oil, is added to many sports drinks and energy bars.
+Some studies have shown when athletes are given MCFAs during training their performance and endurance improves.4 For this reason, coconut oil or MCT oil is added to many sports drinks and energy bars.

 Because coconut oil produces energy, it stimulates the metabolism.
 This thermogenic or metabolic stimulating effect causes the body to burn more calories, thus leaving fewer calories to be converted into body fat.
 For this reason, coconut oil is believed to promote weight loss in overweight individuals.
 Studies have shown that replacing LCFAs with MCFAs in the diet yield meals having a lower effective calorie content.5